-Princeton Professor Robert P. George explores the moral basis of controversial claims of civil rights and liberties in a free online course, “Civil Liberties.”
+Princeton Professor Robert P. George explores the moral basis of controversial claims of civil rights and liberties in a free online course, “.”
 Considering the evidence and reasons presented by notable thinkers and in groundbreaking Supreme Court opinions, George aims to help students think through a wide variety of issues by “carefully, dispassionately, and above all critically considering the evidence, reasons, and arguments presented by the best thinkers and writers on the competing sides,” according to a course introduction.

 The course promises that the student will “gain a deeper appreciation of the complexity of the issues and a richer sense of how it is that reasonable people of goodwill in a free society such as ours can disagree about fundamental matters of justice and rights and yet sustain a peaceful, democratic order.”